 It is defined in accordance with the Ergo Actuarial Function Policy, internal and regulatory standards and based on the Belgian and European Solvency II regulations.
-In the event that the charter is in conflict with a Group rule or requirement, the local regulation will prevail and such conflict is reported to the Ergo Group Actuarial Function as soon as it arises.
+In the event that the charter is in conflict with a Group rule or requirement, the former will prevail, and such conflict is reported to the Ergo Group Actuarial Function as soon as it arises.